DiceDB/docs/src/content/docs/commands/SET.md

    - Type: Integer
    - Required: No

+1. `EXAT timestamp-seconds`: Set the specified Unix time at which the key will expire, in seconds (a positive integer).

+   - Type: Integer
+   - Required: No

 1. `PX milliseconds`: Set the specified expire time, in milliseconds.

+   - Type: Integer
+   - Required: No

+1. `PXAT timestamp-milliseconds`: Set the specified Unix time at which the key will expire, in milliseconds (a positive integer).

    - Type: Integer
    - Required: No